wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/mouse-keyboard/includes/2-mouse-keyboard-actions.md

 ![Send Keys action properties](..\media\Send-Keys-action-properties.png)

-[!NOTE]
+> [!NOTE]
-To send a key, rather than text, use curly brackets, and capitalize it. for example: Entering {Control}({A}) in Text to Send will perform the Select All function.
+> To send a key, rather than text, use curly brackets, and capitalize it.
+For example: Entering {Control}({A}) in Text to Send will perform the Select All function.

 **Press/Release Key** enables you to combine mouse and keyboard actions to perform more advanced gestures, such as Control+click or Shift+click.
 Configure the action to simulate pressing and holding one or any combination of the keys Control, Alt, Shift and/or the Windows key.